Oil prices ease but supply cuts keep Brent above $90/bbl

-SINGAPORE, Sept 11 (Reuters) - Oil prices eased in early Asian trade on Monday as economic concerns in China weighed on fuel demand outlook although Brent stayed perched above $90 a barrel, supported by tightening supplies after Saudi Arabia and Russia extended supply cuts.
+SINGAPORE, Sept 11 (Reuters) - Oil prices eased on Monday as a stronger dollar and economic concerns in China weighed on fuel demand outlook although Brent held above $90 a barrel, supported by tightening supplies after Saudi Arabia and Russia extended supply cuts.

 "Concerns about Chinese economic growth weighed on sentiment across commodities," ANZ analysts said in a note.